Modular links: Bunch algorithm and upper volume bounds: Introduction

 \subsection{Acknowledgements}

-We thank Jessica Purcell for her comments and suggestions on the draft.
-We thank Tali Pinsky, Layne Hall, Norman Do, and Panagiotis Papadopoulos for helpful discussions.
+We thank Pierre Dehornoy, Jessica Purcell, Tali Pinsky, Layne Hall, Norman Do, and Panagiotis Papadopoulos for helpful discussions.
 We also thank the organisers of the conference Dynamics, Foliation, and Geometry III, held at MATRIX Australia, where the collaboration for this work started.
 The second author recognizes the support from the Special Priority Programme SPP 2026 Geometry at Infinity funded by the DFG.
+We thank the anonymous reviewer for the helpful suggestions and comments.